 Dixie’s famously “warm” climate shifts to many extremes.
 Summer highs exceed 100 degrees Fahrenheit in the areas near St. George, while winter ushers in a staggering below 30 degrees on the plateau tops.

-in the late summer months, and rains pour heavy in some areas of the forest.
-In the lower areas precipitation remains around 10 inches, while in higher elevation areas such as Brian Head Peak rain reaches more than 40 inches per year.
-Forest elevations range anywhere from 2,800 feet near St. George to 11,322 feet at Blue Bell Knoll on Boulder Mountain, while areas such as Markagunt, Pansaugunt, and the Aquarius plateaus sweetly soak in the high altitude climate of the rolling hills and sweeping peaks.
+Thunderstorms are common in the late summer months, and rains pour heavily in some areas of the forest.
+In the lower areas, precipitation remains around 10 inches, while in higher elevation areas such as Brian Head Peak rain reaches more than 40 inches per year.
+Forest elevations range anywhere from 2,800 feet near St. George to 11,322 feet at Blue Bell Knoll on Boulder Mountain, while areas such as Markagunt, Pansaugunt, and the Aquarius Plateaus sweetly soak in the high altitude climate of the rolling hills and sweeping peaks.

 Famous for its dense vegetation and desert plants, the lower elevation of Dixie National Forest boasts beautiful bounties of juniper and pinyon pine while higher elevations flaunt the more sought-after and rare forest life of aspens, and variations of conifers such as spruce, fir, and pine.